LiberaVeritas/instant-curry/README.md

     = ???
 ...
 ```
-Instead, we can generalize `0` to a more general `acc` which can be any natural number:
+Instead, we can generalize the statement to a more general one, in which instead of `0` we use `acc` which can stand for any expression evaluating to a natural number:
 ```
 THEOREM (sum_is_sum_tr).
 FORALL (l : nat list) (acc : nat) :         # <----